-Put on your walking shoes and explore one of the greatest cities in the world.
+Put on your walking shoes and experience one of the greatest cities in the world.
 From the Gold Rush to the Golden Gate Bridge, San Francisco is rich with historical landmarks, Pacific views, great food and colorful people.
 In this San Francisco travel guide, we’ll explore in-depth how to spend 5 days or less in Francisco.

-With houses that defy the rules of gravity – built on steep hills, Pacific Ocean views, a beautiful bay, colorful neighborhoods, a notorious former prison, Gold Rush history and one ‘golden bridge’ – San Francisco is a destination on every traveler’s mind.
-We had the privilege of visiting San Francisco on several occasions, often staying for a long weekend or an extended stay that enabled exploring highlights beyond the city.
+With houses that defy the rules of gravity, Pacific Ocean views, a beautiful bay, colorful neighborhoods, a notorious former prison, Gold Rush history, and one ‘golden bridge’ – San Francisco is a rewarding destination for any type of visitor.
+I’ve had the privilege of visiting San Francisco on several occasions, often staying for a long weekend or an extended stay that enabled exploring highlights beyond the city.

 America’s closest version of a European city, San Francisco’s appeal is not only in the beautiful panoramic views it offers from the hills dotting the city but also from the diversity that lies within its strikingly different neighborhoods.
-In a matter of a few city blocks, one can visit Chinatown, Little Italy, the hipster Mission and so on.
-We also used our holiday in San Francisco travel guide will highlight the city’s main attractions as well as lesser-known sites, and offer a day trip to experience the natural beauty that surrounds it.
+In a matter of a few city blocks, one can visit Chinatown, Little Italy, the hipster Mission, and so on.
+This 5 days in San Francisco travel guide will highlight the city’s main attractions as well as lesser-known sites, and offer a day trip to experience the natural beauty that surrounds it.

 - Essential San Francisco travel tips & itinerary map [This Page]

-- Day 1: Union Square area, Chinatown, North Beach & Telegraph Hill [Skip To Page]
+- Day 1: Union Square, Chinatown, North Beach & Telegraph Hill

-- Day 3: Farmer’s Market, Embarcadero, Alcatraz & Fisherman’s Wharf [Skip To Page]
+- Day 3: Alcatraz, The Embarcadero & Fisherman’s Wharf

-- Day 4: Cable Car Ride, Lombard St, Bike Tour, Golden Gate Bridge, Baker Beach, Golden Gate Park & Sausalito [Skip To Page]
+- Day 4: Lombard St, Bike Tour, Golden Gate Bridge & Sausalito

 San Francisco Travel Tips: